How to evaluate Pokemon card in only 4 steps

 In the image shown the information requested to evaluate a Pokemon card are reported.
 In particular, two Italian cards are depicted in the image below.
 The language of the card DO NOT affect the anatomy of the card which remains the same for European and USA releases.

-Name and Pokemon Set
+Name and Pokemon Set of a card.

 There’s not much to say about the Pokemon name as for the set/expansion.
 We highlight only the fact that in the oldest Pokemon card (left) the Set symbol is located near the picture on the right while the latest release have the symbol on the right bottom side.
 The two number appearing on the right bottom side determine the numbering of the card on the set.
 For example, Raikou (left) is the thirteenth of the total sixty-four card of the expansion (13/64).
 Once you’ve find out the set symbol you can check the symbol name here (pokemon-expansions-symbols) or search on the web.

-The rarity of the card
+The rarity of a Pokemon card

 Three main symbols denote the rarity of a card: